 The major sticking point in the bill, though, was that the parties could not find agreement on how to pay for the new judgeships, which cost about $1 million each per year (think salaries, support staff, office space and supplies, IT needs, retirement accounts, etc.).

-Roth added: “Though our proposal does not address the cost issue – we remain agnostic as to where the money should come from, and supporting increased court filing fees seems self-defeating since we file a handful of federal suits each year – but spreading the judgeships out across two decades should help with concerns over cost.”
+Roth added: “Though our proposal does not address the cost issue – we remain agnostic as to where the money should come from, and supporting increased court filing fees seems self-defeating since we file a handful of federal suits each year – but spreading the new judgeships across two decades should help with concerns over financing.”

 Should caseloads continue to rise at a rate the outpaces the newly added judgeships, the Judicial Conference should return to Congress with updated recommendations that may yield a different formula than what FTC has here.